the-hypermedia-project/charter/reference/components.md

 translating server-side data into hypermedia representations and server responses into client-side Representor instances.

-Server-side, a representation can be constructed using the RepresentorBuilder from combinations of data from models, etc. By then using a serialization factory, the constructed representation can injected into a serializer for a particular media type.
+Server-side, a representation can be constructed using the Representor Builder from combinations of data from models, etc. By then using a serialization factory, the constructed representation can injected into a serializer for a particular media type.
 Using the specification of the associated media type and iterating over the Representor state-machine interface, a particular media type response can be rendered.